tcarbone073/microblog/README.md

 ### Configuration Data
 Application configuration data is stored in `config.py`.
 For some configuration information, the file will first look check if any environment variables are set matching the configuration item.
 If not, `config.py` sets it.
 Other configuration information is located here for convenience.

+### Application Web Pages
+All of the different URLs for the application are handled in `routes.py`.
+Each page is handled by a **view function**, which is mapped to a URL for the pages contained in `app/templates/`.
+When the client's browser requests a page, flask runs the corresponding view function for the page, passing any dynamic content to the template.
+The template is displayed using the **Jinja2** templating engine.
+Each template is primarily standard html, with the expected dynamic content from `routes.py` encapsulated in double curly braces.